TIBHannover/orkg-nlp-pypi/docs/source/contribute.rst

     ``orkgnlp.common.service.base.ORKGNLPBaseDecoder`` as a decoder to your service.
 Otherwise, create a module in your service package named **decoder** where you implement a new Decoder class inheriting from the ORKGNLPBaseDecoder.

-8. Finally, implement unittests for your service and submit your pull request for review!
+8. Finally, do not forget to :ref:`test <testing>` your service and submit your pull request for review!

 Example Service
 """""""""""""""